 - Clothing and shoes must not cause a safety hazard.
-All safety rules must be obeyed. - Any form of dress or grooming that attracts undue attention, disrupts school, is considered gang related, or detracts from the learning process is not acceptable. - Tattoos that are gang-related, offensive, and/or distract from or interfere with the learning environment of the school must be covered at all times.

-- Clothing or accessories that depict gang signs, gang names, and bandanas are not permitted. - Clothing should be worn for the purpose for which it was designed. - Sleepwear is not to be worn at school. - Shorts, including athletic shorts, must extend beyond the buttocks. - Excessively loose or tight garments are not acceptable.
+All safety rules must be obeyed. - Any form of dress or grooming that attracts undue attention, disrupts school, is considered gang related, or detracts from the learning process is not acceptable.
+This includes clothing that depicts inappropriate language, generally described as demeaning, derogatory, harmful, or hateful.
+Other examples include Heelys, skates, costumes, face paint, etc. - Tattoos that are gang-related, offensive, and/or distract from or interfere with the learning environment of the school must be covered at all times. - Clothing or accessories that depict gang signs, gang names, and bandanas are not permitted. - Clothing should be worn for the purpose for which it was designed. - Sleepwear is not to be worn at school. - Shorts, including athletic shorts, must extend beyond the buttocks. - Excessively loose or tight garments are not acceptable.
 All clothing should be appropriately fitted. - Leggings/yoga pants may be worn as pants if the buttocks area is covered with a shirt or worn underneath a dress, skirt, or shorts. - Sagging pants or shorts are not allowed.
 Jeans, slacks, shorts and all other pants must be worn at or about the natural waist at all times.
 Even if a shirt is extremely long, the pants must be worn at the waist.
-Undergarments should not be visible at any time. - Dresses, skirts, skorts, shirts, shorts and pants (including shorts and pants with rips and holes) must cover all under garments at all times whether in standing, reaching, stooping or sitting position.
+Undergarments should not be visible at any time.

+- Dresses, skirts, skorts, shirts, shorts and pants (including shorts and pants with rips and holes) must cover all under garments at all times whether in standing, reaching, stooping or sitting position.
 Chest, midriff and buttocks should be covered at all times with material that is not see-through. - Underwear-type sleeveless shirts, spaghetti straps, tank tops and jerseys with large arm holes, beachwear, swimwear, halter tops, and tube tops are not appropriate or acceptable. - Shoes must be worn at all times.
 House shoes or slippers are not appropriate. - Sunglasses, caps, hats, raised hoods, and any other nonreligious head covering that can conceal the face from clear view are not permitted to be worn in the building.